jamilsinno/jamilsinno/README.md

       <img src="https://img.shields.io/static/v1?label=|&message=HASHNODE&color=cdf998&style=plastic&logo=Hashnode&logo-color=white"/>
   </a>
 </p>
-<p>I am the Found & Principal Consultant @ Sinno Technologies Limited. with expertise in building both mobile and web applications.
-Our vision is centered around promoting accessibility and representation in the technology industry through education and advocacy.</p>
+<p>I am a Software Developer, a Web Accessibility enthusiast, a musician, an older brother and a community member.</p>

-<p>I believe in the power of accessible web design to transform businesses.
-At Sinno Technologies Limited, our mission is to help companies bring their visions to life by creating inclusive digital experiences that drive engagement, generate leads, and boost sales.</p>
+<p>I am also a continuous learner.
+I believe that an essential part of learning is to teach.
+I host workshops for people in my community to learn about code, and web accessibility, and I jam with friends to become a better musician.</p>

-<p>Want to know more about me or have a website or app developed for you?
-Visit us at our <a href="https://sinno.ca">website.</a></p>
+<p>Want to know more about me or read my blog?
+Visit us at our <a href="https://jamilsinno.ca">website.</a></p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">